Are NeRFs ready for autonomous driving? Towards closing the real-to-simulation gap: Method

 \section{Method}

-Testing and validation of AD functionality can be greatly accelerated by NeRF-fueled simulation engines, as they can enable the exploration of new virtual scenarios using already collected data.
-For such simulation results to be reliable, however, the AD systems must behave the same way when exposed to rendered and real data.
-Previously, this has been addressed by improving the simulation by rendering more realistic sensor data.
-In this work, we propose an alternative and complementary approach, where we instead adjust the AD system to be less sensitive to the differences between real and simulated data.
+Our goal is for AD systems to behave the same way when exposed to rendered and real data.
 As a first step in this direction, we explore how different fine-tuning strategies can make perception models more robust to artifacts in the rendered data.
 Specifically, given already trained models, we fine-tune the perception models using images designed to improve performance on rendered images while maintaining performance on real data, see \cref{fig:method}.
 Besides reducing the real2sim gap, this can potentially lower requirements on sensor-realism, opening for a wider applicability of neural rendering methods, and lessening computational needs for training and evaluating of the said methods.
 Note that, while we focus on perception models, our methodology can easily be extended to end-to-end models as well~\cite{hu2023planning,jiang2023vad}.

 Last, we acknowledge that one can imagine multiple ways to achieve the goal of making models more robust, for instance by drawing inspiration from domain adaptation \cite{liu2022deep,farahani2021brief} and multi-task learning \cite{zhang2021survey} literature.
 However, fine-tuning requires minimal model-specific adjustments, allowing us to study a range of models easily.